 The story of Hot Lights, Cold Steel is all about Dr. Collins’ choices.
 A woman with severe cancer hurts her hip; should he carry out prophylactic pinning, a painful operation to stop the bone from breaking, despite the fact that her prognosis is six months.
 Should he amputate a twelve-year-old boy’s mangled leg or risk the boy’s life trying to save it?
-Should he remove a patient’s entire leg and pelvis and blast her with painful radiation because she has osteogenic sarcoma of the ilium (the type of bone cancer) even though she had less than a five percent chance of surviving five years?
+Should he remove a patient’s entire leg and pelvis and blast her with painful radiation because she has osteogenic sarcoma of the ilium (a type of bone cancer) even though she had less than a five percent chance of surviving five years?
 All these choices come down to the surgeon who has to make the hard decision in difficult times.
-Sometimes, it’s the right decision and other times it’s not.
+Sometimes, it’s the right decision, and other times it’s not.
 When it’s time to make that difficult decision, it becomes increasingly important for the surgeon to remember the Hippocratic Oath that the role of the doctor is to do no harm.
 The patient puts their trust in the surgeon, “not in the [nurse], not in the anesthesiologist, not in the institution” (36).
 Anything that happens in the operating room is the surgeon’s responsibility, and the surgeon has to do their very best for the patient.
-It’s a great responsibility associated with the great power of being able to heal patients of their diseases and disorders.
+It’s the great responsibility associated with the great power of being able to heal patients of their diseases and disorders.
 The job of a doctor is not easy: it is extremely physically, mentally, and emotionally demanding; nonetheless, Dr. Collins proves in this memoir of his residency at the Mayo Clinic that the ability to change someone’s life for the better by healing them far outweighs the cost.

 Academy of Surgeons.
 Operating Room.
 Instagram, instagram.com/p/BYEBzjMhQrI/?taken-by=academyofsurgeons.
 Accessed 25 Aug.
 2017.